The Deck of Many Presents

 Chapter 4: Adventuring in the Wood

 Chapter one of the book begins with a short and concise history of the birdfolk, followed by the humblefolk, and their relationships with one another.
-It then continues with a ten-page spread, “The Humblefolk”, presenting each of the ten new races.
+It then continues with a ten-page spread, “The Humblefolk,” presenting each of the ten new races.
 The birdfolk include Luma, Corvum, Raptor, Gallus, and Strig.
 The humblefolk include Vulpin, Mapach, Jerbeen, Hedge, and Cervan.
-Each one similarly presented like other D&D products: a short, flavorful introduction, a list of traits, and two subraces—all accompanied by wonderful art.
+Each one is similarly presented like other D&D products: a short, flavorful introduction, a list of traits, and two subraces—all accompanied by wonderful art.

-Readers should note that a character’s gender or a lack thereof, does not convey any bonuses or penalties.
+Readers should note that a character’s gender or a lack thereof does not convey any bonuses or penalties.
 The playable races do not exhibit physical characteristics based on their gender.
 Traits such as plumage, markings, or size differences do not denote a character’s gender.
 Most significant variations in physical appearance come from a character’s subrace.

 Additional resource: Humblescratch, the Birdfolk font is available for free from The Deck of Many website.

 Defining physical characteristics, backgrounds, class options, feats, and spells further customizes Humblewood characters.
 “New Class Options” gives players new ways to customize Bards, Clerics, and Fighters.
 These include a new Bard College, College of the Road; two new Divine Domains: Community Domain and Night Domain; and one new Martial Archetype, Scofflaw, for Fighters.
 Backgrounds play an important role in 5th edition D&D. Three new Backgrounds, Bandit Defector, Grounded, and Wind-Touched, provide unique alternatives to the standard options.
-Seven new Feats: Aerial Expert, Bandit Cunning, Heavy Glider, Opportunistic Thief, Perfect Landing, Speach of the Ancient Beasts, and Woodwise hone in on Humblewood specific abilities.
-Ten new spells wrap up Chapter one, and it includes a convenient spell list showing which spells can be cast by characters of each class.
+Seven new Feats: Aerial Expert, Bandit Cunning, Heavy Glider, Opportunistic Thief, Perfect Landing, Speach of the Ancient Beasts, and Woodwise hone in on Humblewood-specific abilities.
+Ten new spells wrap up Chapter one, including a convenient spell list showing which spells can be cast by characters of each class.

 Chapter 2, “Religion in the Wood,” presents a rich pantheon that takes the Humblewood up a notch.
 Pantheons are an essential and often overlooked element of a campaign setting.
 They are tone-setting, and each deity serves as a moral guidepost for not only Clerics but for mundane non-player characters as well.
-Humblewood’s pantheon consists of twelve deities, called Amaranthine.
+Humblewood’s pantheon consists of twelve deities called Amaranthine.
 The Amaranthine consists of two creators—Adrea, the Dawnmother, and Tyton, the Nightfather; they are accompanied by five birdfolk, and five humblefolk Amaranthine representing each of the ten Humblewood races.
 Each is aligned to one of the traditional D&D alignments; only eight of the nine alignments are represented—no Amaranthine is Chaotic Evil.

 The Amaranthine are presented as one-page portfolios containing everything both players and GMs need to know.
 The portfolios consist of a short narrative that highlights the Amaranthine’s place within the pantheon.
 Other, more traditional information is arranged on a beautifully presented sidebar.
 Here readers will find the Amaranthine’s alignment, domain(s), dogma, and both a written description and a visual representation of their holy symbol.
 Following the portfolios are several concise stories that give life and context to several of the Amaranthine.

 Modoc’s Thoughts?
-Those who appreciate a well thought out pantheon or who enjoy playing clerics will find “Religion in the Wood” to be an enjoyable read.
+Those who appreciate a well-thought-out pantheon or who enjoy playing clerics will find “Religion in the Wood” to be an enjoyable read.
 Depending on the value you place on pantheons and how central it is to your game or character (for clerics) will dictate how much you get out of this chapter.
-I find pantheons fascinating, and while never making the most of them, I know a well thought out and presented pantheon when I see one.
+I find pantheons fascinating, and while never making the most of them, I know a well-thought-out and presented pantheon when I see one.

 Humblewood is an ancient land covered by a vast temperate forest.
 In some places, the forest is so old the trees dwarf even the tallest castles.
 In other places, smaller trees provide food and shelter for the fauna and folk of the Wood.
 Humblewood is a sprawling geographical location, nestled between two mountain ranges and bordering the sea on the eastern edge of a much larger continent.
 No campaign setting book would be complete without some sort of “tour” of the realm.
 Chapter 3, “Traversing the Wood,” gives a broader view of the places that exist within its boundaries.
 The majority of locations covered in this rather short chapter will be visited while playing the enclosed adventure.
 The other locations are provided for context and give GMs other places for adventurers to visit if they’re crafting their own adventures.